John Karageorgis: Professional achievements

-The new created Laser Radial World Championships, organized by the International Sailing Federation (ISAF), held on January 1, 1991 in its third edition at the Porto Carras Grand Resort, located in the municipality of Sitonia, Macedonia Peninsula, Greece.
+The newly created Laser Radial World Championships, organized by the International Sailing Federation (ISAF), held on January 1, 1991 in its third edition at the Porto Carras Grand Resort, located in the municipality of Sitonia, Macedonia Peninsula, Greece.

 At that time, it was not yet in the Olympic calendar, so, it was the highest tournament of the specialty.

-For the date, refers to the third edition of the world championship of the specialty, whose medal was stayed with the Australian Stewart Casey in the first place with gold, in the second place with the silver also the Greek Maria Vlachau and in the third John Karageorgis with the bronze medal.
+The date, refers to the third edition of the world championship of the specialty, whose medal was stayed with the Australian Stewart Casey in the first place with gold, in the second place with the silver also the Greek Maria Vlachau and in the third John Karageorgis with the bronze medal.

 Until 2019, Karageorgis has been one of the 6 Greek male medalists in the history of the competition.
 This country occupies the 8th place in the historical medal table of the category, from a total of 20 countries that appear in it.